E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The electrostatic force calculation represent usually the main computational costs in systems where even a small amount of charged particles is present ($>1\%$).
+The electrostatic force calculation usually represents the main computational costs in systems where even a small amount of charged particles are present ($>1\%$).
-The Smooth Particle Ewald Mesh \cite{SPME} splits the electrostatic forces in two parts: a short range, solved in the real space, and a long range, solved in the Fourier space.
+The Smooth Particle Mesh Ewald [SPME]_ splits the electrostatic forces in two parts: a short range, solved in the real space, and a long range, solved in the Fourier space.
-An error weight function combines the two contributes.
+An error weight function combines the two contributions.
 For the long range force the electrical charges are spread on a virtual particle mesh using a B-spline interpolation function.

-Porting to GPU the full short and long range interactions allowed to maintain the speedup factor of $x4$ when compared to the a traditional Intel 12-core.
+Porting to GPU the full short and long range interactions allowed to maintain the speedup factor of $x4$ when compared to a traditional 12-core Intel CPU.

 One of the main applications which included electrical charges are the simulations of plasma.